 A shadow in the sun,

-We’re all out here,
+We’re out of here,

-I ain’t no here to stay,
+I ain’t nowhere to stay,

 And I come up to see no light of day…